dragon-dune/dragon-dune/docs/README.md

 Start With: 3 Gold, 2 artifacts.

-Starting units: 5 units in 10★.
+Starting Units: 3 units in 10★.

 Special: